vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Store.md

 </vc-grid>
 ```

-This example proves that is a good option to take advantage of the vComet elements composition to make your application development easier.
+This example proves that is a good option to take advantage of the eon elements composition to make your application development easier.